jam01/xtrasonnet/docs/xtr/index.md

 Returns the `Any` result of the final `function` invocation.

-> Note:
+!!! hint
-fold functions usually mutate the "accumulator" value on each invocation, thus "folding" the array into a single value.
+    `fold` functions usually mutate the "accumulator" value on each invocation, thus "folding" the collection into a single value.

 **Example**
 ```